 For example, a person who had a traumatic experience involving dogs may develop a phobia of dogs.
 Alternatively, a person may develop a phobia of heights after watching a loved one fall from a high place.

-An individual with Specific Phobia may go to great lengths to avoid the circumstances or object that triggers his or her fear, leading to a reduced quality of life.
+An individual with Specific Phobia will go to great lengths to avoid the circumstances or object that triggers their fear, leading to a poor quality of life.

 6. Agoraphobia